typohypergraphicobject

 design and production

-typohypergraphicobject is overprinted on make-ready sheets and leftovers from four other books.
-It is produced with the technical co-operation of Druckerei Die Keure, Bruges; Spreedruck, Berlin; DZA, Altenburg; Kajsa Ståhl, London; OK-RM, London; and Stina Gromark, Stinsensqueeze, Paris.
+Produced with the technical co-operation of die Keure, Bruges; Spreedruck, Berlin; DZA, Altenburg; Kajsa Ståhl, London; OK-RM, London; and Stina Gromark, Stinsensqueeze, Paris.

-Buy one pre-sale book for 30 euro
+Buy 1 book for 30 euro

-Buy two pre-sale books for 60 euro
+Buy 3 books for 80 euro

 launch

-schedule and distribution
+distribution

-Werkplaats Typografie (Arnhem)
+Werkplaats Typografie (Amsterdam)

 Trust (Berlin)